PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 The cluster64of macro is for calculating how many 8-bytes clusters are neccessary for the type aligned at 8-bytes boundary.

-Beside the cluster64of macro, there are the cluster08of, cluster16of, and cluster32of macros for 1-byte, 2-bytes, and 4-bytes boundaries respectively.
+Beside the cluster64of macro, there are the cluster08of, cluster16of, and cluster32of macros for 1-byte, 2-byte, and 4-byte boundaries respectively.

 The following are the macros for generating the character literal as an identifier for object such as responder type or responder attribute.